 Q: How do doctors at Massachusetts General Hospital determine if bariatric surgery is the right choice for patients?

 Patients of the Massachusetts General Hospital Weight Center receive a multidisciplinary evaluation by a physician specializing in obesity medicine, a dietitian and a psychologist specializing in obesity.
-The patient’s care team will then develop a personalized care plan that may include involvement in the Medical Management Program and/or Bariatric and Metabolic Surgery Program at Mass General.
+The patient’s care team will then develop a personalized care plan that may include involvement in the Behavioral Program and/or Bariatric and Metabolic Surgery Program at Mass General.

 Call 617-726-0373 for more information about the Mass General Weight Center, or request an appointment online

 Recent publications about bariatric surgery for patients with diabetes:

 - Bariatric Surgery versus Conventional Medical Therapy for Type 2 Diabetes (New England Journal of Medicine, April 26, 2012)